Cinderwall Lowlands

 Shanla

 The palace is home to and staffed by devils and demons almost exclusively.
 This subfaction of the Legion of Sulfrix are arbiters to the brazen, attempting to broker a peace between the ancient warring cultures.
-Where the majority of infernal beings are evil, outside of the control of the god of evil they now have the capacity to do things such as this.
-Many of the infernal seek a path to leave eternal torment behind, and that is the purpose of Shanla, a secret haven for demons to understand neutrality.
+Where the majority of infernal beings are evil, outside of the control of the god of evil they now have the capacity and freewill to do things such as this.
+Many of the infernal seek a path to leave eternal torment behind, and that is the purpose of Shanla, a secret haven for demons to work to understand mortal concepts like morality.

 The Cinderwall

-The Cinderwall marks the edge of the lowlands in the northernmost edge.
-A sheer cliff drop of sharp, jagged slate cracked off the side of the land.
-Approaching from Dawnfire, the pathway leading to the lowlands looks as though the entirety of the landscape was shoved hundreds of feet into the ground.
-The break, like crimped steel, is a broken, sudden drop.
-Looking down, the burning Cinderwall lowlands—filled with devils and lava—looks to be the edge of the world.
+At the northernmost edge of the lowlands lies a sheer cliff of sharp, jagged slate known as The Cinderwall.
+Approaching from Dawnfire, the path leading to the lowlands looks as though the entire landscape was shoved hundreds of feet into the ground.
+Almost as though some great god snapped the land in half.
+Broken clean, sliced like crimped steel.
+Looking down, the burning Cinderwall lowlands, filled with devils and smoldering ash from the relative peace above, it's easy to understand why most of the brazen people above consider this the edge of the world.

 Bazzant

-The city itself, from the outside, looks more like a single giant prison surrounded by glowing red crystal.
-The cursed stone is repulsive to infernal creatures, keeping the enemies of the Legion out—but, importantly, keeping those who seek to leave in.
-Inside, the halls are claustrophobic, hot, and oppressive.
+The city itself, from the outside, looks more like a giant prison surrounded by glowing red crystal.
+The cursed stone is repulsive to infernal creatures, keeping the enemies of the Legion out, but, importantly, keeping those who seek to leave in.

 The City, Din

 When the World Pillar in the deepest circle of Hell was destroyed, the god of traitors usurped the god of evil and claimed his power.
 Hell crumbled, and its capital city, Din, fell with it.
-Infinite demons plummeted into the void, but those who survived escaped to the living world.
+Legions of demons plummeted into the void, but those who survived escaped to the living world.
 United by Sulfrix, they formed the Infernal Legion and carved out a fortress here.
-Decades later, after countless wars with the Holy Crusade—who made every attempt to eradicate them—the fortress has become a thriving city now known as New Din.
+Decades later, after countless wars with the Holy Crusade, who made every attempt to eradicate them, the fortress has become a thriving city now known as New Din. imps, devils, demons, and tieflings now walk among each other, unrestrained by mortal ideals and morality.
+Citizens of this New Din are no longer bound to the god of evil.

 Mother’s Maw